You am I

 Two years later, they released their second effort, Hi Fi Way, having shifted more into the powerpop area, with the occasional rockier number thrown in for good measure.
 It's actually a damn' good record, full of tracks of the quality of Cathy's Clown (not that one), Jewels And Bullets and Ken (The Mother Nature's Son), with Beatles references both in its title and opening Hard Day's Night chord.
 Mainman Tim Rogers plays quite a bit of (clearly real) Mellotron on the album, with queasy strings and cellos on opener Ain't Gone And Open, heard warming up at the beginning of the song and very clearly at the end.
 There's strings towards the end of She Digs Her, complete with unfakeable tape-slip, upfront flutes and background strings on the semi-balladic Purple Sneakers (was this the track I heard in that shop?) and, to finish off, separate string and flute parts on Handwasher.

-Another two years on, and Hourly, Daily appeared, in a similar vein to its immediate predecessor, with the added bonus that it seems to be a Kinksian concept album about Australian life.
+Another two years on and Hourly, Daily appeared, in a similar vein to its immediate predecessor, with the added bonus that it seems to be a Kinksian concept album about Australian life.
 Top tracks include the Byrdsian Mr. Milk, Trike and the jaunty Please Don't Ask Me To Smile (is that an uncredited Clavinet I hear?), but again, no actual clunkers.
-Mind you, the band could be accused of having got slightly too big for their boots, releasing a nearly hour-long album of the kind of material that rarely works well at that length, although its concept format may well be its get-out clause.
-Like its predecessor, the album opens with a bit of 'Tron, with very audible flutes on the title track, although it's far less evident over the album as a whole, probably partly due to the real strings to be heard on a few tracks.
+Mind you, the band could be accused of having become slightly too big for their boots, releasing a nearly hour-long album of the kind of material that rarely works well at that length, although its concept format may well be its get-out clause.
+Like its predecessor, the album opens with a bit of Mellotron, with very audible flutes on the title track, although it's far less evident over the album as a whole, probably partly due to the real strings to be heard on a few tracks.
 In fact, flutes on last (listed) track, the grammatically-challenged Who Takes Who Home are the only other obvious sighting, the two tracks Mellotronically bookending the record, assuming you ignore the actual last track, the unlisted Forget It Sister.

 So; two good powerpop albums, with more Mellotron on the former than the latter.
 I don't know what the rest of the band's catalogue is like (they're still in existence at the time of writing), or whether they used a Mellotron again, but these two are worth a punt.
+Incidentally, despite a credit, there's nothing to be heard on their contributions to 1997's Idiot Box soundtrack.

 Travel Stained (1973, 33.47) **½/T½